Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online

+In this work, each output $\pmb y$ is a structured label sequence $\pmb y = \{y_1, y_2, \cdots, y_l\}$, where $l$ is the number of labels in the sequence.
 There are many methods to realize top-$n$ search.
-One method uses the A* search algorithm \citep{HartNilsson68}.
+One method uses the A* search algorithm \cite{HartNilsson68}.
 An $A^*$ search algorithm with a Viterbi heuristic function can be used to produce top-$n$ outputs one-by-one in a efficient manner.
-We use the backward Viterbi algorithm \citep{Viterbi67} to compute the admissible heuristic function for the forward-style $A^*$ search.
-In this way we can produce the top-$n$ taggings efficiently.\footnote{Note that, although our search is ``exact'' top-$n$ search, actually ``exact'' top-$n$ search is not strictly required in the SAPO framework.
+We use the backward Viterbi algorithm \cite{Viterbi67} to compute the admissible heuristic function for the forward-style $A^*$ search.
+This way, we can produce the top-$n$ taggings efficiently.\footnote{Note that, although our search is ``exact'' top-$n$ search, ``exact'' top-$n$ search is not strictly required in the SAPO framework.
 In other words, we can replace exact A* search with non-exact beam search scheme for the SAPO algorithm.
-In experiments we tested both exact A* search and non-exact beam search with pruning (beam size is 50), and we find that there is almost no difference on the experimental results.}
+In the experiments we test both exact A* search and non-exact beam search with pruning (beam size is 50), and we find that there is almost no difference on the experimental results.}